the-unrealist/the-unrealist/_posts/2024-01-18-uht-plugins.md

 ```

 ### 3. Add code to the module
 A module must have at least one `UObject` in it to be added to the `.uhtmanifest` file.
-An empty module will not be added to the `.uhtmanifest` file and the custom exporter will not execute.
+An empty module will not be added to the `.uhtmanifest` file which means the custom exporter will not execute.

 ### 4. Create the C# project
 Create a C# project file named `PluginName.ubtplugin.csproj`.
 It must have the `.ubtplugin.csproj` extension to be detected by UHT.